shadyyehia/talentRepo/README.md

 ## For hosting the application on a light http-server, please do the following steps:

-1- Make sure that you have NodeJS installed on your machine.<br /> 2- Extract "dist.zip" into a folder and name it any name, Ex: "Folder1". <br />
+1- Make sure that you have NodeJS installed on your machine.<br /> 2- Extract `dist.zip` into a folder and name it any name, Ex: "Folder1". <br />
 3- Using CMD go to the location of the "Folder1". <br />
 4- Run `npm init` ,  then `npm install` to download package.json and basic node modules.
 4- Run  `npm install http-server -g`. <br />